All of our plans protect from severe financial hardship resulting from medical costs, but they have many different options and features.

 - I turned 55 this year.
 Can I make the full catch-up contribution?

-If you are covered on December 1, you can make the full catch-up contribution regardless of when your 55th birthday falls during the year.
-If you did not have HDHP coverage for the full year, you must prorate your catch-up contribution for the number of full months you were eligible.
+If you are an eligible individual on December 1, you can make the full catch up contribution regardless of when your 55th birthday falls during the year; however, if you did not have HDHP coverage for the full year, you must prorate your catch up contribution for the number of full months you had HDHP coverage.
 See IRS guidelines for information about prorating a contribution.

 Each eligible individual covered by a HDHP, (i.e., the policy holder and his/her spouse, if both are at least 55) can make a catch-up contribution of up to $1,000 annually.
 Each spouse must have an HSA in their name to receive the catch-up contribution.